Prevalence and Associated Factors of Iron- Deficient Erythropoiesis in Thai Pregnant Women

 Abstract

-Objective: The primary objective is the prevalence of iron-deficient erythropoiesis (IDE) in Thai pregnant women during early pregnancy, with the identification of associated factors as the secondary goal.
+Objectives: The primary objective was the prevalence of iron-deficient erythropoiesis (IDE) in Thai pregnant women during early pregnancy, with the identification of associated factors as the secondary goal.

-Material and Methods: A cross-sectional survey was conducted on pregnant women aged ≥20 years, who visited the antenatal clinic during the first 14 weeks of gestation without anemia.
-IDE was defined as hemoglobin level ≥11 g/dL and serum ferritin < 30 ng/mL.
+Materials and Methods: A cross-sectional survey was conducted on pregnant women aged ≥ 20 years, who visited the antenatal clinic during the first 14 weeks of gestation without anemia.
+IDE was defined as hemoglobin level ≥ 11 g/dL and serum ferritin < 30 ng/mL.

-Conclusions: Out of every 100 pregnant women without anemia, 10 had iron-deficient erythropoiesis in early pregnancy.
+Conclusion: Out of every 100 pregnant women without anemia, 10 had IDE in early pregnancy.
 Multiparity emerged as the most significant factor for IDE.

 Article Details